gabriel-beuchat/CSHL_Chromatin_Workshop_2025/README.md

     #the -b 3000 command tells computeMatrix to expand the bed regions upstream by 3000 bp,
     #the -a does the same thing but downstream of the bed region.
     #-o determines the output as usual.
-    #one note: this script is VERY slow if not paralellized, so make sure to include a -p ${NSLOTS} argument.
+    #one note: this script is VERY slow if not paralellized, so make sure to include a -p ${SLURM_CPUS_ON_NODE} argument.

 plotHeatmap -m consensus_matrixes/${peakfile//_peaks\.Peak/\.matrix} -o deepTools_graphs/${peakfile//_peaks\.Peak/\.pdf} \
         --dpi 300 --startLabel "Peak Start" --endLabel "Peak End" -x "Distance" --heatmapWidth 12 --regionsLabel "Peaks"